The-Drobe/Valbot/README.md

 Non-profit, educational or personal use tips the balance in favor of fair use.

 ## Disclamer
-I and the other devlopers are not responsible for bricked devices, dead SD cards, data loss, thermonuclear war, or economic crisis caused by Valbot.
+I and the other developers are not responsible for bricked devices, dead SD cards, data loss, thermonuclear war, or economic crisis caused by Valbot.
 YOU are choosing to use this application, and if you point your finger at me for messing up your device or account, I will laugh at you.